GST on Tobacco Products in India – Impact of GST on Cigarettes, Pan Masala & Gutkha (Latest News)

 Future Outlook and Recent Changes

-While the tobacco market is expected to grow despite the GST tax and Cess concessions, alternate products in the form of E-cigarettes and nicotine-free tobacco products have been introduced to bring some positive change and reduce tobacco consumption.
+While the tobacco market is expected to grow despite the GST tax and Cess concessions, alternative products in the form of E-cigarettes and nicotine-free tobacco products have been introduced to bring some positive change and reduce tobacco consumption.

 Potential Rate Revisions